 How to Roast Figs with Prosciutto

-This Italian appetizer couldn't be more simple.
-Like my recipe for Fried Spaghetti with Eggs, it's ready in just 3 easy steps & 15 minute.
+This fast Italian appetizer couldn't be more simple.
+Like my recipe for Fried Spaghetti with Eggs, it's ready in just 3 easy steps & 15 minutes.
 It's a great last-minute recipe that is fancy & gourmet, without a lot of fuss.

 Here are the easy steps for making roasted prosciutto-wrapped figs: